ttutisani/Xunit.Gherkin.Quick/docs/scenario-outline.md

 ```

 In this class, all methods will execute in the order as if each example row is a scenario of its own (just as you would naturally expect).

+### Resharper

+You can use Resharper test runner to execute the tests but it has it's limitations.
+These limitations are not limited to Xunit.Gherkin.Quick but also apply to some core Xunit features.

+For Xunit.Gherkin.Quick the limitations are around Scenario Outline and Background usage.
+This is easily noticed when you run all tests with the Visual Studio harness and compare the output to Resharper's test harness.
+Resharper appears to have run fewer tests - in fact it will only run a single test per Scenario Outline, regardless of how many Examples are defined.